pritiprasana/phaser-project/README.md

 3. Events are emitted when data is updated or errors occur
 4. Clock scene listens for these events and updates the UI accordingly

-### Error Handling Strategy
+### Error Handling

-The application implements a multi-layered approach to error handling:

-1. **Connection Error Recovery**
-   - Graceful error reporting with meaningful messages
-   - Fallback to last known good data if available

-2. **Data Fallback Mechanism**
-   - If no previous data is available, generates mock data based on current time
-   - Ensures continuous operation even during extended API outages
+The application handles problems in simple ways:

+1. Shows clear error messages when things go wrong

 ## Setup Instructions